Celebrate BC is a festival celebrating BC Day which is a statutory holiday in August. The event takes place in both Port Moody and Coquitlam.

 What food is British Columbia most famous for?
 Most people would say Pacific salmon.
 For that reason there is a massive salmon barbeque at the event, quite possibly the largest one in BC history.

 TIP #1: If you want to get your salmon without having to join a big lineup (as the salmon will be super popular), pay for it in advance if possible.
-Skip the line and go straight to the grill with your pre-purchased Salmon in a Bun Ticket.
+Last year you could skip the line and go straight to the grill with your pre-purchased Salmon in a Bun Ticket.
+2026 details are TBC.

 TIP #2: Get your salmon early, and definitely don’t wait until towards the end.
-It might be BC’s largest salmon barbeque ever, but also likely to sell out.
+It might be BC’s largest salmon barbeque ever, but it also sold out last year.
 If you wait until later in the afternoon the fish will likely be all gone.

 Other Information